Class Information and Routines

 Below is a copy of our weekly timetable however due to the versatility of the Early Years Foundation Stage please note that we may not always stick rigorously to this.
-Whilst our P.E sessions are timetabled for a Thursday morning and a Friday afternoon we may have some spontaneous sports sessions so we ask that PE kits remain in school everyday.
+Our PE sessions are scheduled for Tuesday and Thursday afternoons, so please make sure they come into school in their PE kits on these days.

 Our Half Termly Learning

 To capture your child's imagination, curiosity and to provide them with a thirst for learning, the seven areas outlined in the Early Years Foundation Stage will be provided through half termly topics, of which will be broken down into themed weeks.
 Each area of learning will be provided through activities and carpet sessions linked to the weeks theme.
 For instance, a half termly topic could be 'People Who Help Us' with weekly topics including 'Emergency Services'.
 During the week of the theme 'Emergency Services' therefore, the children may be developing their literacy skills through activities such as creating and writing their own hospital patient form; developing their mathematical skills by activities such as counting patients; developing their creative skills by creating their own emergency service vehicles and developing their understanding of the world by exploring different occupations and talking about how to stay safe.